Democracy 'at Risk,' Probe Chairman Says, Opening Polarizing Public Hearing on Jan. 6

 "America has long been expected to be a shining city on a hill.
 A beacon of hope and freedom," Thompson said.
 "How can we play that role when our own house is in such disorder?
 We must confront the truth with candor, resolve and determination."

-There was no plan for any cross-examination or countering testimony, circumstances that quickly drew the ire of many who say the entire inquiry is a partisan exercise rather than any sort of quest for truth.
+There was no plan for any cross-examination or contradictory testimony, circumstances that drew the ire of many who say the entire inquiry is a partisan exercise rather than any sort of quest for truth.

+Certain to rankle many, for instance, was co-chair Liz Cheney's insistence that Trump "did not condemn the attack."

+In fact, in a 62-second video on Twitter from what appeared to be the Rose Garden, he had this to say as the breach was unfolding: "I know your pain.
+I know you're hurt.
+We had an election that was stolen from us.
+It was a landslide election. ...
+But you have to go home now.
+We have to have peace.
+We have to have law and order.
+We have to respect our great people in law and order.
+We don't want anybody hurt."

-In his latest comments, Trump preemptively dismissed the investigation anew earlier hours before the opening gavel came down on the public hearing, declaring on social media that Jan.
-6 “represented the greatest movement in the history of our country.”
+In his latest comments, Trump preemptively slammed the investigation anew hours before the public hearing, declaring on social media that Jan.
+6 "represented the greatest movement in the history of our country."

 He said: "This is not the system working.
 This is the Democrats trying to score political points to curry their favor."